 This simple French Apple Cake is moist, buttery, tender and one of the easiest cakes to make.
-Lightly infused with either rum or apple brandy and brimming with pieces of fresh apples, this traditional French apple cake is perfect served for dessert or breakfast and a great addition to the holidays and special occasions.
+Lightly infused with either rum or brandy and brimming with pieces of fresh apples, this traditional French apple cake is perfect served for dessert or breakfast and a great addition to the holidays and special occasions.

 We love all things fall and apple season.
 Some of our favorite apple desserts are these Caramel Apple Bars and the best Dutch Apple Pie!